orchid-lead/orchid-lead/README.md

 The default config filename is `.orchidleadrc` and the default location is in the project folder.
 The file is saved in JSON format.
 Note, command line arguments override the config file settings.

+## Options

+Optionally, orchid-lead can save a file with a list of timestamps for all the pages it encounters with a publication date, in the data context, in the future.

+The filename is currently hardcoded to `.future-publication-dates`.
+The timestamps are formatted as an integer with the number of seconds since the Unix Epoch, followed by the same timestamp in locale format, and seperated by a new line character.
+For example:

+	1506862800 10/1/2017, 6:00:00 AM
+	1507561200 10/9/2017, 8:00:00 AM

 ## Todo

 * remove sync functions and use more Promises